sporto/elm-tutorial/add_and_delete/delete_a_player_2.md

 ## Main

+In Elm __ports__ are the how you communicate between JavaScript and Elm.

-In __src/Main.elm__ we want a port that sends the signal from `askDeleteConfirmationMailbox` to JavaScript:
+We want a port that sends the signal from `askDeleteConfirmationMailbox` to JavaScript.
+In __src/Main.elm__ add:

 ```elm
 port askDeleteConfirmation : Signal ( Int, String )